-AMIBIOS SETUP - ADVANCED CHIPSET SETUP ©1998 American Megatrends, Inc. All Rights Reserved Trend ChipAway Virus Bank 0/1 DRAM Timing Bank 2/3 DRAM Timing Bank 4/5 DRAM Timing SDRAM CAS# Latency DRAM Integrity Mode AGP Aperture Size I/O Recovery Time PCI 2.1 Compliance VGA Frame Buffer USWC PCI Frame Buffer USWC USB Function USB Function USB Function for DOS Keyboard PowerOn Function Ultra DMA Support Normal 3 Disabled 64MB Disabled Enabled Disabled Disabled Disabled Disabled ESC : Quit ↑↓←→ : Select Item F1 : Help PU/PD/+/- : Modify F5 : Old Values (Shift)F2 : Color F6 : Load Optimal values F7 : Load Best performance values

-Trend ChipAway Virus This mainboard has built-in virus protection in the firmware.
+AMIBIOS SETUP - ADVANCED CHIPSET SETUP (C)1998 American Megatrends, Inc. All Rights Reserved Irend ChipAway Virus DRAM Clock Selected Bank (/) DRAM Timing Bank 2/3 DRAM Timing Bank 2/5 DRAM Timing SDRAM CAS# Latency DRAM Integrity Mode Graphics Aperture Size I/O Recovery Time PCI 2.1 Support On Board USB Function USB Function for DUS Keyboard Power On Stroke Keys Selected Ultra DMA Support Disabled Enabled Disabled Disabled Disabled Disabled ESC : Quit 14↔ : Select Item F1 : Help PU/PD/+/- : Modify F5 : Old Values (Shift)F2 : Color F6 : Load BIOS Defaults F7 : Load Setup Defaults Trend ChipAwayThis mainboard has built-in virus protection in the firmware.
 Use this item to enable or disable the built-in virus protection.
+DRAM Clock This item define the timing for DRAM memory

+DRAM Clock Selected This item define the timing for DRAM memory 100 MHz or 133 MHz when system runs on a 133 MHz system bus.
+If system runs on 66/100 MHz, the timing of memory will be same as the system bus.
 Bank 0/1 2/3 4/5 DRAM Timing These three items set the timing parameters for the memory that you have installed.
 Leave these items at the default values.
 SDRAM CAS# Latency This item determines the operation of the main memory CAS (column address strobe).
 We recommend that you leave this item at the default value.
 DRAM Integrity Mode Use this item to define the kind of error correction supported by the memory that you have installed.
-AGP Aperture Size This item defines an AGP for the graphics.
-Leave this item at the default value 64MB.
+Graphics Aperture Size This item defines an aperture for the graphics.
+Leave this item at the default value 64 MB.

 I/O Recovery Time Use this item to enable or disable the Recovery timing for legacy ISA expansion cards.
 Leave this item at the default value.
-PCI 2.1 Compliance Enable this item to support compliance with the PCI specification version 2.1

-VGA/PCI Frame Buffer USWC These items set the VGA/PCI frame buffer for USWC.
-USWC (Uncacheable, Speculative Write Combining) is a cache memory technology.
-Leave these items at the default value.
-USB Function Enable this item if you plan on using the USB (Universal Serial Bus) ports integrated on this mainboard.
+PCI 2.1 Support Enable this item to support compliance with the PCI specification version 2.1 On Board USB Function Enable this item if you plan on using the USB (Universal Serial Bus) ports integrated on this mainboard.
 USB Function for DOS Enable this item if you plan on using the USB ports while working in the DOS environment.
-Keyboard Power On Function Your system can enter a software power down.
+Keyboard Power On Your system can enter a software power down.
 If you enable this item, you can resume the system by pressing hot keys on the keyboard.
 You must be using an ATX power supply and enable jumper JP2 in order to use this feature.
+Stroke Keys Selected If you have enabled the Keyboard Power On, use this item to select the hot keys to power on the system.
 Ultra DMA Support Enable this item if your IDE hard disk drives support Ultra DMA